Safeguarding

 Women Deliver enforces a zero-tolerance policy for all forms of abuse — physical, emotional, sexual, and online.
 You can find more details in our Child and Young Person Safeguarding Policy.

-If someone abuses, exploits, harms, or neglects you during the Conference, prioritize your immediate safety.
+If you witness or experience any form of harm, abuse, or neglect during the Conference, please prioritize your immediate safety.
 Once you are safe, and if you feel comfortable, report the incident right away.

 You can report: